kanow/operations/Documentation/Changelog/Index.rst

  :header-rows: 1

  - :Version:
 		Version:
    :Changes:
 	 	Changes:

  - :Version:
+		1.0.6
+   :Changes:
+		Add 2 viewhelpers, to build a map for list and single view, add settings for map options
+ - :Version:
 		1.0.4
    :Changes:
 		Bugfixes uid in template partial, #56675
  - :Version:
 		1.0.3

-   :Type:
+   :Changes:
 		Add ReST documentation
  - :Version:
 		1.0.2
    :Changes:
 		Javascript and CSS for using lightbox and slider without any own configuration.
 Many values are now customizable in constants.
  - :Version:
 		1.0.1

    :Changes:
 		Bugfixing in flexform translations

  - :Version:
 		1.0.0
    :Changes:
 		Initial upload